Extreme wind warning

-An extreme wind warning (SAME code EWW) is an alert issued by the National Weather Service for areas that will experience sustained surface winds 100 knots (115 mph, 185 km/h, 51 m/s) or greater within one hour, due to a landfalling hurricane.
-Extreme wind warnings are intended to provide guidance to the general public at a county or sub-county level when such winds pose a significant threat of casualties.
-Their issuance is intended to cover as precise of an area as possible and can be issued no earlier than two hours before the onset of extreme winds.
-The extreme wind warning should not be confused with tornado warnings, which covers rotating supercells from severe storms, and high wind warnings, which is similar, but used for non-severe/tornadic winds of 40 mph to 114 mph, mainly on land (particularly the Great Plains and West Coast regions).
+An extreme wind warning (SAME code EWW) is an alert issued by the National Weather Service for areas on land that will experience sustained surface winds 115 mph or greater within one hour.
+As of 2024, it has only been used for the eyewalls of major hurricanes when they pass near-shore, and during and shortly after landfall, but it is also intended as a general "short-fused" warning for any immediate occurrence of such winds.
+Extreme wind warnings are issued for as precise of an area as possible, in like manner as a tornado warning, to provide guidance to the general public at the county and sub-county level when such winds pose a significant threat of casualties.
+They cannot be issued earlier than two hours before the onset of extreme winds.

+History

-The motivation to create a short-fused warning for extreme winds began after Hurricane Charley and Hurricane Jeanne struck Florida in 2004.
-During the passage of Charley across the state, strong winds prompted the National Weather Service weather forecast office in Melbourne, Florida to issue a special bulletin advising immediate action due to the onset of life-threatening winds by embedding the bulletin within a tornado warning, thus giving the bulletin higher visibility and urgency.
-The office's forecasters issued the ad hoc product after determining that the active hurricane warnings did not sufficiently convey the severity and imminency of Charley's eyewall over central Florida.
+The extreme wind warning was created out of a need for an unambiguous bulletin of equivalent priority as a tornado warning for the extreme winds of a major hurricane's eyewall, particularly after Hurricane Charley and Hurricane Jeanne struck Florida in 2004.
+Prior to the advent of the warning, similar bulletins were often embedded in, and issued as tornado warnings to give them higher visibility and urgency.
+During the passage of Charley across the state, the National Weather Service weather forecast office in Melbourne, Florida, issued such an ad hoc "tornado" warning after the office's forecasters determined that the active hurricane warnings did not sufficiently convey the severity and imminence of Charley's eyewall over central Florida.
 The forecast office also issued similar "tornado" warnings as the strong winds of Jeanne moved ashore from the east later that year.
 The nonconventional usage of tornado warnings for extreme hurricane winds was praised by emergency management, citing it as an ingenious method of protecting lives.
 In December 2004, the Melbourne forecast office briefed attendees at an annual NOAA Hurricane Conference on their use of the special tornado warning, advocating and eventually reaching consensus for a specialized official National Weather Service product for extreme winds.